-Our Southern California lemon law lawyer has large national law firm litigation experience.
+Our attorneys have large national law firm litigation experience.
 We use this experience to effectively and aggressively prosecute lemon law claims on behalf of our clients.

 The California lemon law does not state a required number of repair attempts.
 A “reasonable” number of repair attempts is determined on a case-by-case basis in relation to the type of the vehicle’s defect.
 For safety-related defects, this could mean as few as two repair opportunities at the manufacturer’s authorized repair facility.
 This requirement may also be satisfied if the vehicle is in the repair facility for a cumulative total of over 30 days for repair (not necessarily all at one time).

 If you have been sold a lemon vehicle, you could be entitled to compensation through the California lemon law.
 At Young & Young APC, our practice is exclusively dedicated to prosecuting California lemon law claims and we provide free lemon law attorney consultations in Orange County and throughout the state.
 Under the California lemon law, you may be entitled to the following: